 Besides all of the above, we of course also rely heavily on both client side and server side caching for further performance gains and distribute both our widget and all media we serve through a leading global CDN to cater to our customers’ visitors from all over the world.

 We’re proud that the effort we’ve put into our solution has paid off, ensuring our customers all over the world get a solution that they know will not affect the performance of their page in any other way than to increase their engagement and conversion.
+If you want to hear more about our best-in-class widgets and how they can work in your eCommerce store, click here to get in touch.

 *Below is a comparison table from January 2021 comparing Photoslurp’s solution with the leading providers in the visual marketing space*